goby-lang/goby/README.md

 I want to build a language that focuses on developing microservices.
 Which should be performant and easy to write.
 This is why rooby has Ruby's user friendly syntax and is written in Go.

+## Questions

+A lot people have questions about `rooby` since it's a new language and you may get confused by the way I describe it (sorry for that 😢).
+Here's a list of [frequently asked questions](https://github.com/rooby-lang/rooby/wiki/Frequently-asked-questions).

 ## Supported features
 - **Can be compiled into bytecode (with `.robc` extension)**
 - **Can evaluate bytecode directly**